TIMELINE-Hamas and Israel: a history of confrontation | Law-Order

 TIMELINE-Hamas and Israel: a history of confrontation

-Israel and the Palestinian Islamist group Hamas are waging their most intense conflict in years.
+Israel and the Palestinian Islamist group Hamas agreed to a ceasefire, effective on Friday, after waging their most intense conflict in years.
 Here is a timeline of the some of the most important events in many years of confrontation.

 1987 - Hamas is created at the start of the first Palestinian Intifada, or uprising, against Israel's occupation of the West Bank and Gaza Strip.
 Two years later, Hamas carries out its first attacks on Israeli military targets, including the kidnap and murder of two Israeli soldiers.
 1993 - After years of violence, the first Oslo Accord, aimed at establishing peace between Israel and the Palestinians, is signed.
 Hamas opposes the peace process, and seeks to derail it with bus bombings and gun attacks in Israel.